Frequently Asked Questions

 - County enforced abatement (clean up) at a cost charged to the owner.

 Question: Can I build a structure less than 200 sq ft without any approval or permits?

 Answer: No; this is a common misconception.
-If your structure is outside the National Scenic Area, is less than 10’ high and less than 200 sq ft., you may not need a building permit from Mid-Columbia Building codes, however, you will still need to call the Wasco County Planning Department to find out the property development standards for your property, and if your property’s zoning allows accessory structures.
+If your structure is outside,e the National Scenic Area, is less than 10’ high and less than 200 sq ft., you may not need a building permit from Building Code Services, however, you will still need to call the Wasco County Planning Department to find out the property development standards for your property, and if your property’s zoning allows accessory structures.